Fun Orange County Parks

 Mesa Trail is also home to the Story Walk.
 Every month the story is changed out at all of 20 stations along the trail.

 The main O’Neill Regional Park website has downloadable Park Brochure and Park Map links.
 That’s the best way to find the hiking trail.
+Or I've written up a mini trail guide inside my OC Tiny Hikes newsletter where you can find it in the archives.

 There are many other hiking trails in the park.